lnx-search/lnx-vfs/INTERNALS.md

 Page files should be created via the [atomic API in the directory system](#atomic-file-creation).

+> [!CAUTION]
+> Please be aware that page files are concurrently written by _different_ writers and may as a result,
+> issue separate `fdatasync` requests _before_ other writes have completed.
+>
+> This is not an issue as long as `O_DIRECT` does in fact, bypass the file system cache, however, we cannot
+> guarantee this even though we make sure all of our buffers are correctly aligned, etc...
+For this reason
+> it is best to assume we _might_ one day be in a situation where either via a bug or file system implementation,
+> we _may_ be hitting the file system cache and therefore should apply the same rules with `fsync` errors.
+>
+> This means if an `fsync` error occurs during writes, _all_ inflight writes that have _not_ already been confirmed as
+> durable via an `fdatasync` _must_ fail and assume that their write IO has not safely made it to durable storage.

 #### Checkpoint file IO

 Checkpoints must be created via the [atomic API in the directory system](#atomic-file-creation), once